gbrown05/comp20-gbrown/duckhunt/README.txt

 George Brown, Comp 20, Assignment #2: The beginning of Duckhunt

-Currently, this code draws a screen of the Duckhunt game with the required objects, including the sky, dirt, bushes, tree, dog, and 5 birds.
+This code draws a screen of the Duckhunt game with the required objects, including the sky, dirt, bushes, tree, dog, and 5 birds.
 It uses the sprite sheet (in the assets directory) and the Image class extensively.